jamortegui/CourseraProjects/README.md

 # CourseraProjects
-Code from completed coursera guided projects
+Code from completed coursera guided projects and courses